sandrahoffberg/Wally-visualizations/README.md

 # Visualization of genomic variants in Wally

-Wally creates a genomic alignment plot of the region specified in the App Panel, based off of the Integrated Genome Viewer.
+Wally creates a genomic alignment plot of the region specified in the App Panel, based off of the Integrative Genomics Viewer.

 ## Input data